redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

 - **provision_vm_force** (bool)
     - Ignore warnings and complete the actions.
-    - This parameter is useful while removing a virtual machine that is the powered on state.
+    - This parameter is useful while removing a virtual machine that is in the powered on state.

 - **provision_vm_guest_id** (str)
     - Set the guest ID.